Willie Stargell: 1960s

 Stargell made his MLB debut at the end of the 1962 season at the age of 22.
 His 1963 rookie season was lackluster, but he enjoyed much more success the following season, his first as an everyday player.
 Stargell began and ended the season as the Pirates' everyday left-fielder, but spent extended periods playing first base as well.
 He hit the first home run at Shea Stadium in the first game played in that stadium on April 17, 1964.
 He made his first of seven trips to the All-Star Game that year.
-He returned to the All-Star Game the next two seasons, hitting over 100 runs batted in (RBI) in both years, and finishing respectively 14th and 15th in MVP voting.
-He won the first of the three NL Player of the Month awards of his career in June 1965 (.330, 10 HR, 35 RBI).
+He returned to the All-Star Game the next two seasons, recording over 100 runs batted in (RBIs) in both years, and finishing respectively 14th and 15th in MVP voting.
+He won the first of the three NL Player of the Month awards of his career in June 1965 (.330, 10 HRs, 35 RBIs).

 Frequent offseason conditioning problems came to a head in 1967, when Stargell showed up to spring training at a weight of 235 pounds.
 The team mandated that he diet to get down to a weight of 215 pounds.
 His batting average dropped more than 40 points that season from .315 in 1966 to .271 in 1967; his home run total was reduced from 33 in 1966 to 20 in 1967.
 The team had a personal trainer work with Stargell before the 1968 season to get him in the best shape of his career, but Stargell had a poor season and manager Larry Shepard criticized Stargell's physique as too muscular.
-He finished out the decade with a strong performance in 1969 (.307, 29 HR, 92 RBI), and finished 21st in MVP voting.
+He finished out the decade with a strong performance in 1969 (.307, 29 HRs, 92 RBIs), and finished 21st in MVP voting.